Trade minister unveils plan to make UK export 'superpower'

 "Relying on a mirage of trade deals with parties outside the EU is at best a gamble, at worst fantastical."

-The government estimates that 400,000 British businesses could export but currently do not, while the Confederation of British Industry or CBI believes 10 per cent of companies in every region of the country fit that category.
+The government estimates that 400,000 British businesses could export but currently do not, while the Confederation of British Industry (CBI) believes 10 per cent of companies in every region of the country fit that category.